gdimitriu/poc_messaging/README.md

   * create durable queue: wehrmachtgenerals with owner=default, non-exclusive and all other permission=consume
   * create durable topic: command with no owner, exclusive, readonly for others
   * If the GeneralServerWithProvision is used it will create authomatically the queues.

+ -- The generals examples are done to see different options for messaging:
+ * The GeneralServer will create the queues and topic or sqs and sns with subscribe and then wait for the queue to be fill and then start the battle
+ * The Populate* will populate the respective queue and then send a topic to the server that it has fill the queue
+ * The server.hazelcast.generals is the hazelcast implementation.
+ * The server.activemq.generals is the activeMQ JMS provider implementation.
+ * The server.solace.generals is the Solace JMS provider implementation.
+ * The server.awsjms.generals is the AWS with SQS and SNS but with jms library for SQS.